in prison for 213 daysmore info

 On 16 March 2018, Nazra for Feminist Studies announced the closing of its headquarters.
 The decision came 14 months after Ms Hassan's personal assets were frozen as well as the assets of the Nazra company and association.
 Although the headquarters will be closed, Nazra announced that it will continue to carry out its activities in support of women’s rights.

-On 4 February 2016, Mr Eid was denied by Cairo Airport officials from boarding a flight to Athens.
-He had no prior knowledge, no notification or summon for investigation regarding the travel ban and didn’t receive any information about the judicial body responsible for it.
+On 4 February 2016, Mr Eid was prevented from boarding a flight to Athens by Cairo Airport officials.
+He had no prior knowledge, no notification or summons for investigation regarding the travel ban and did not receive any information about the judicial body responsible for it.

 Mohamed Zaree has been the Egypt Office Director of the Cairo Institute for Human Rights Studies (CIHRS) since 2014.
 He leads CIHRS’ research, human rights education, media outreach and national advocacy activities in Egypt.
 He also coordinates the Forum of Independent Egyptian Human Rights NGOs, created in 2007.